rudderlabs/rudderstack-docs/destinations/sfmc.md

 Webhooks: Read, Write
 7. Click Save.

-Subdomain: From the uri received eg: https://mxxxxxxxxxxxxxxxxxxxx.rest.marketingcloudapis.com/ , mxxxxxxxxxxxxxxxxxxxx is the subdomain
+Subdomain: From the URI received eg: https://mxxxxxxxxxxxxxxxxxxxx.rest.marketingcloudapis.com/ , mxxxxxxxxxxxxxxxxxxxx is the subdomain
 Identify Call Settings
 Do not create or update contacts: To disable creating or updating contacts during an identify call, set this option to true.
-Identify Data External Key: Use this setting if you would like Rudder identify events to create or update Data Extensions in SFMC.
-The External Key of the Salesforce Marketing Cloud Data Extension to which you'd like to send Identify data.
-You can find this in the SFMC interface by navigating to Data & Analytics > Contact Builder > Data Extensions; the extension's name will appear in the External Key column.
+Identify Data External Key: Use this setting if you would like RudderStack to send `identify` events for creating or updating Data Extensions in SFMC.
+The External Key of the Salesforce Marketing Cloud Data Extension is needed for mapping the data.This can be found in the SFMC interface by going to Data & Analytics then Contact Builder then Data Extensions.
+The extension's name can be found in the External Key column.
 Track Call Settings
-Map events to External Key: Use this setting if you would like Rudder track events to create or update Data Extensions in SFMC.
-The External Key of the Salesforce Marketing Cloud Data Extension to which you'd like to send track data.
-You can find this in the SFMC interface by navigating to Data & Analytics > Contact Builder > Data Extensions; the extension's name will appear in the External Key column.
+Map events to External Key: Use this setting if you would like RudderStack track events for creating or updating Data Extensions in SFMC.
+The External Key of the Salesforce Marketing Cloud Data Extension is needed for mapping the data.
+You can find this in the SFMC interface by going to Data & Analytics then Contact Builder then Data Extensions.
+The extension's name can be found in the External Key column.
 Map events to Primary Key: The target Data Extension's Primary Key.
 If a value is not provided, defaults to Contact Key.
 You can add multiple primary keys by separating them with commas.
 Event Name to UUID: If this is checked then we will generate a UUID and pass it through to SMC as the value for Primary Key for this event called 'Uuid'.
 This will override the above Primary Key field.

 ## Creating Data Extensions in SFMC

 You need to create a Data Extension in SFMC to store the Identify and Track calls coming from Rudder.
-For each trait( for identify calls) or properties (for track calls) you want to send to SFMC, you must manually create an attribute on the Data Extension in SFMC.
-When you create a Data Extension in SFMC, you can set up as many (or as few) attributes as you need.
+For each trait( for identify calls) or properties (for track calls) you want to send to Salesforce Marketing Cloud, you need to  create an attribute on the Data Extension in the interface.

-SFMC ignores keys that don’t exist in the target data extension, so you must create attributes before you send the data to SFMC.
-Attributes created in the Data Extension cannot be applied retroactively.
-If you send a trait/property "phone": "99999" with your data, but there’s no matching phone column in SFMC’s table, that trait/property is ignored.
+In SFMC, keys those are not present in the selected data extension are ignored, so those attributes must be created before you send them to SFMC.
+If you send a trait/property "phone": "99999" with your data, but there’s no matching phone column in SFMC’s table, that trait/property will be ignored.

-You do not need to create attributes for all of the traits/properties in an Identify/Track call.
-If you don’t need a specific trait in SFMC, don’t create an attribute for it, and Segmrudderent ignores the trait/property when it sends data to SFMC.
+All of the traits/properties in an Identify/Track call are not needed to be created as attributes in data extensions only the required ones should be created.

-All attributes you create in the Data Extension must be in Title Case, regardless of the casing used in your Rudder Identify/Tracl calls.
-When Rudder sends Identify/Track calls to SFMC it first transforms the data to use Title Case, but you still need to set the attributes up in SFMC in the correct format.
+All attributes  in the Data Extension should be created in Title Case, regardless of the casing used in your Rudder Identify/Track calls.
+When Rudder sends Identify/Track calls to SFMC they are first transformed  into Title Case.

-Set up a Primary Key in the Identify Data Extension called **Contact Key**.
-Rudder uses this to link users to SFMC’s built-in Contact Key property.
-This field is populated with userId by default in Identify calls.
-If no userId exists, Rudder uses the email instead.
+A Primary Key for the Identify Data Extension called **Contact Key** is required to be created.
+Rudder will use this to link the users to Salesforce marketing cloud's built-in **Contact Key** key.
+This field will populated with userId or emaiId by default in Identify calls.

-For setting up Primary Keys in Track calls you can set up different primary keys for different events.
-If no primary key is set he default primary key will be Contact Key.
-You can set multiple comma separated primary keys if you have multiple primary keys in your data extension.
+For setting up Primary Keys in Track calls, you can set up different primary keys for different events.
+If no primary key is set the default primary key will be Contact Key.
+You can set multiple comma-separated primary keys if you have multiple primary keys in your data extension.

-If you want to use this data to send emails or push notifications, check the Is Sendable box.
-(If you need to do this later, the box will be called “Used for Sending”.)
+the Is Sendable box when creating data extensions should be checked if you want to send emails or push notificactions on the basis of this data.

-If you will be using this data to send emails, set up any Email attributes so they are of the “EmailAddress” type.
+If this data is used to send emails, Email attributes are to be set which will be  of the  type “EmailAddress”.

-Before you leave this screen, copy the External Key for the Data Extension.
-You’ll need it to set up the destination in Rudder.
+ Copy the External Key for the particular Data Extension which you will set in the destination setting of RudderStack.

-The example below shows a Data Extension for Identify calls that stores Email, Name, and Last Name traits.
-Note the external key in the left column.
+Below is an example of  a Data Extension for an Identify call that will storestores Email,First Name, and Last Name and Phone traits.
 (../.gitbook/assets/sfmc-1.png)